Welcome to the Holy Rude Viewfield Church, Stirling!

 Join us for Sunday Worship as indicated below.

-Next year's King James Lecture:
+This year's (2025) King James Lecture:

 See 'Special Events' for full details.